 This week for Samizdat we have the real thing.
 Alexander Solzhenitsyn wrote this essay in 1974.
 It circulated in Moscow among disidents.
 It is dated February 12.
 The same day he was arrested, again, and exiled from the USSR.

 The core idea shows up in two other places in my reading.
+The first was reading Theodore Dalrymple.
 In his discussion of the communist societies of the third quarter of the twenty-century, such as the USSR, he noted the purpose of these required lies was to humiliate those who repeat and compromise as people.
 A fuller account of the study can be found in Life on the Bottom.

 Live Not by Lies

 At one time we dared not even to whisper.
 Now we write and read samizdat, and sometimes when we gather in the smoking room at the Science Institute we complain frankly to one another: What kind of tricks are they playing on us, and where are they dragging us?
 Gratuitous boasting of cosmic achievements while there is poverty and destruction at home.
 Propping up remote, uncivilized regimes.
 Fanning up civil war.
 And we recklessly fostered Mao Tse-tung at our expense—and it will be we who are sent to war against him, and will have to go.
 Is there any way out?
 And they put on trial anybody they want, and they put sane people in asylums—always they, and we are powerless.

 Things have almost reached rock bottom.
 A universal spiritual death has already touched us all, and physical death will soon flare up and consume both us and our children—but as before we still smile in a cowardly way and mumble without tongues tied.
 But what can we do to stop it?
 We haven’t the strength.